johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 Day 1: Reach out to Silvoy to corroborate.
 Figure out that the skipping seal leaves in 9 days.
 Meet with cartographer's guild.
 Go to night market, spotted by Knick.
 Catch Knick's accomplice.
 Tip off berendsens by accosting sasha's glass shop.

 Day 2: Search around racetrack, get kicked out.
 Talk to Hubert and Henning at river ferry, catch wind of Rhedda sighting.
+Go shopping for disguises.
+See chaz at caverns, who (via Benevolence) leads them towards the pigeon hole.

 Day 3: Silvoy's letter comes back, seal is verified at Solton offices in guild quarter, party is summoned for questioning.